gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 - One-class SVM
 ### 1.2 Tree-based models
 #### 1.2.1 Decision tree
+- Principle
-- Principle: **Recursive partition** of the space with **greedy** strategy (i.e., each partition is optimum), the boundary is **axis-parallel**
+    - **Recursive partition** of the space with **greedy** strategy (i.e., each partition is optimum), the boundary is **axis-parallel**
     - Hyper parameter: `max-depth`
     - Binary tree, easy interpret (good for medical analysis)
     - Do not need standarizaion or normalization, and missing data cannot affect the model
 - Categories
     - ID3
         - Criterion: maximize **information gain**.
 For one feature `a`, which has 10 different values, `IG = Entropy(D) - sum(v in range(10): |D_v| / |D| * Entropy(D_v))`